Macwhel/fullstackopenHelsinki/README.md

-# Problems for Full Stack Open 2021 course offered by Helsinki
+# Solut for Full Stack Open 2021 course offered by Helsinki